mura94/mura94.github.io/_posts/2021-08-30--digitally-visualizing-artwork-in-blender.md

 <img src="/assets/img/finished-paintings/Peaches.png" title="" alt="peaches_output" width="256">

 Pretty neat!
 Now a process that could have taken me up to an hour now takes me less than a minute!

+Now all it takes to preview my artwork in a frame is:

+1) Open the renderQt.py script

+2) Choose my original image, dimensions, & framing type

+3) Click "Render"

+And that's it!

 I'm hoping to add additional features soon, but in the meantime you can: